psousa50/bdd-llm-experiments/spec.md

 # Specs

-## Given

-My name is Pedro Sousa and I want to make a reservation for Hotel Palace, for 2 people, starting on 10/10/2024 and ending on 12/10/2024.

-## When
+## Scenario

+Given A user that wants to make a reservation in a hotel And The user behaves like a normal person

-I ask for a reservation to my assistant
+When The user asks for a reservation to the assistant

-## Then

-My assistant should make a reservation with the following data:
+Then My assistant should make a reservation with the following data:

 - hotel: Hotel Palace
 - name: Pedro Sousa